Hephaestus, Greek God of the Fire and Forge

 Hera, with the help of a magical herb, had managed to "get

-herself pregnant" without the help of Zeus or any man, a process called parthenogenesis.
+herself pregnant" with the help of Zeus or any man, a process called parthenogenesis.

 (Note: Many myths name Hephaestus as the son who was born as a result of this immaculate

 conception, but in some versions the son was Ares.)

 Hera had done this to even the score with her husband for having